 In preparing these financial statements, management has made judgments, estimates and assumptions that affect the application of the Mortgage Bank's accounting policies and the reported amounts of assets, liabilities, income and expenses.
-Actual results may differ from these estimates.
+Actual results may differ from these estimates

 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to estimates are recognised prospectively.

-Information about assumptions, estimation uncertainties and judgments made in applying accounting policies that have the most significant effects on the amounts recognised in the financial statements are described in note 6 to these financial statements.
+Information about judgments, assumptions and estimation uncertainties at the reporting date that have the most significant effects on the amounts recognised in the financial statements and the significant risk of resulting in a material adjustment to the carrying amounts of assets and liabilities within the next financial year are described in note 6 to these financial statements.